 The MPA emphasizes three key themes that the Committee felt were essential to a successful dual credit partnership:

-- Engaging leadership and establishing clear roles: The MPA focuses on engagement of leadership in dual credit delivery through an annual comprehensive assessment of the partnership.
-The MPA ensures that a “Liaison” position is established at both the district and college with responsibility for managing the partnership and coordinating all aspects of dual credit delivery.
+- Engaging leadership and establishing clear roles: The MPA focuses on engaging leadership in dual credit delivery through an annual comprehensive assessment of the partnership.
+The MPA ensures that a “liaison” position is established at both the district and college with responsibility for managing the partnership and coordinating all aspects of dual credit delivery.